pahuldeep/Image-Fusion/README.md

 - ESRI method (update later)

 ## Dependencies
+- QT: Ypu need to have QT installed to build and run this application.
 - OpenCV: You need to have OpenCV installed to build and run this application.

 ## Functionalities